 In the journal Public Money and Management, Monash Sustainable Development Institute Professor, Dave Griggs and BehaviourWorks Director, Liam Smith, proposed a new system of giving, called ‘Giving for Good’.

 Under this system, anyone on a high annual income of, say US$200,000 or more, would be required to donate an additional 2% to the charity, community or tax deductable organisation of their choice.

 As the income rises, so does the donation amount (still 2%).
-By choosing where donation goes, the wealthy have final say on which social outcome they regard as most important (not the government).
+By choosing where the donation goes, the wealthy have the final say on which social outcome they regard as most important (not the government).

 Most compelling in this idea is that being altruistic (giving to charity) can make people happy, healthy, thankful and more socially connected.

 Thinking about different charitable options and then choosing one may also change how givers feel about themselves.
 Self-perception theory suggests that our identity is shaped at least in part, by our actions.

 If we do good, maybe we are good